Cadillac CTS: Third generation (2014)

 On March 26, 2013, Cadillac unveiled the third generation of the CTS.
-The 2014 CTS uses the 2.0L turbocharged I4 and 3.6L V6 from the ATS and also offers an all-new twin turbocharged V6 producing 420 hp and 430 lb.ft of torque.
-The twin turbocharged engine is only available in the CTS Vsport, a new trim that serves as a step between the 3.6L V6 and the high-performance CTS-V.

-Despite carrying the CTS name, the third generation model is actually closer in size and market position to the former STS.
+The 2014 CTS uses the 2.0L turbocharged I4 and 3.6L V6 from the ATS and also offers a new twin turbocharged V6 producing 420 hp and 430 lb.ft of torque.
+The twin turbocharged engine was only available in the CTS Vsport, a new trim that served as a step between the 3.6L V6 and the high-performance CTS-V. Despite carrying the CTS name, the third-generation model is actually closer in size and market position to the former STS.

-Design

-Bob Boniface and Robin Krieg designed the exterior of the third generation CTS.
-Eric Clough designed the interior.

-Production

-General Motors began assembling 2014 CTS sedans intended for sale to customers on September 16, 2013.
-Sales began in October 2013.
+Bob Boniface and Robin Krieg designed the exterior of the third-generation CTS, while Eric Clough designed the interior.
+General Motors began assembling 2014 CTS sedans intended for sale to customers on September 16, 2013, with sales beginning in October 2013.

 Reception

 Motor Trend named the third-generation CTS its 2014 Car of the Year.
 As customary with award winners, the magazine acquired a CTS (in Vsport trim) for a long-term test.
-Its verdict lauded the car's driving dynamics and reliability but criticized its CUE multi-media interface.
+Its verdict lauded the car's driving dynamics and reliability, but criticized its CUE multi-media interface.

-In a four-way comparison in the December 2013 issue of Car and Driver the 2014 CTS 3.6 placed second overall.
-The article praised the handling of the CTS stating "[The CTS] is the only car in this group that didn't just put up with hard driving, it indeed goaded its driver to go faster." and praised the stopping ability, stiff structure and light weight of the car.
+In a four-way comparison in the December 2013 issue of Car and Driver, the 2014 CTS 3.6 placed second overall.
+The article praised the handling of the CTS, stating that it was "the only car in this group that didn't just put up with hard driving, it indeed goaded its driver to go faster," and praised the stopping ability, stiff structure and light weight of the car.
 The article criticized the engine for being "coarse in the upper ranges", the acceleration times, the fuel economy and the CUE entertainment system.

 Sales concerns led Cadillac to offer rebates to the 2014 models and lower sticker prices on the 2015 models.

 Powertrains

-All engines available in the 2014 CTS are constructed from cast aluminum blocks and heads and use direct injection and variable valve timing.
+All engines available in the 2014 CTS are constructed from cast aluminum blocks and heads, and use direct injection and variable valve timing.

 For the 2016 model year, the 6-speed 6L45 automatic transmission was replaced by the new 8-speed 8L45 automatic transmission, with the 8L45 also taking over duties with the naturally aspirated 3.6L V6 from the 8-speed Aisin TL-80SN automatic transmission.
 V-Sport models will continue to use the 8-speed Aisin TL-80SN.
 A new 3.6L V6, the LGX, replaced the 3.6L V6 LFX.